Wrongful Death Lawyers Near Toledo, Ohio

 A wrongful death lawsuit is a special type of personal injury claim that arises due the the death of another caused by a negligent, willful or wrongful act or omission of another.
 Wrongful death lawsuits aim to compensate those family members left behind after a fatal accident for things such as loss of financial support or emotional support.
 Wrongful death cases arise from all sorts of careless acts – such as reckless driving, medical malpractice, dog bites or dangerous products.

 In Ohio, the decedents family is empowered to bring suit on behalf of the deceased.
 This can include parents, surviving spouses and dependent children.
 In the typical wrongful death case, the estate of the decedent is the Plaintiff.
-Our team of probate attorneys can help with this process if necessary.

 The loss of earning capacity for the duration of a decedents probable lifetime is often recoverable in a wrongful death action – though is typically an area of spirited debate.
 Additionally, an estate may need to account for income taxes and personal living expenses in coming to a fair and adequate calculation.
 Our personal injury lawyers can work with financial experts to ensure complete and adequate compensation for families dealing with wrongful death.